 Internet problems can cause a lot of trouble, and one problem that the default gateway is not available users reported is that the default gateway is not available.
 Your default gateway may be unavailable due to incorrect IP settings.
 In rare cases, this may even be due to ISP configuration settings.

 Router settings and outdated drivers could also cause this problem.
-Some users reported that McAffee security solutions may sometimes block your connection.
-This problem default gateway is not available can prevent you from accessing the Internet therefore it’s crucial to know how to fix it.
+According to some users, McAffee security solutions may occasionally block their connection.
+This problem, where the default gateway is not available, can prevent you from accessing the Internet, so it’s crucial to know how to fix it.

 What is the Default Gateway?

 A default gateway not available is a router or network node in the computer networking system which behaves as a forwarding hop to the other networking system when not no next-hop IP address is specified in the routing table for the forwarding of a data packet to the destination host.

 Thus default gateway is not available will act as an access point to the other networks when one network wants to communicate or send data packets to another network.
 This also includes the alteration of IP addressing and subnet mask of the system and network topologies.

 Method 1: Temporarily disable your antivirus software